The Mission to Seafarers: Port of Thunder Bay

 The purpose of the Mission to Seafarers is to promote the spiritual, moral and physical well being of seafarers and their families world-wide.
 The Mission to Seafarers is an Anglican Mission, with stations in every region of the world.
 It operates the Seafarers' Centre located at Keefer Terminal, 100 Main St. (extension of the Harbour Expressway).
 Christian principles and the practice of the Anglican Diocese of Algoma and the Mission to Seafarers of London, England guide the Mission.

-About 25 volunteers work for the local Mission to Seafarers, of which about 15 who work as a Watch Keeper/Driver.
+About 25 volunteers work for the local Mission to Seafarers, of which about 11 who work as a Driver/Watch Keeper.

 Job Responsibilities

-Driver Drive a 10 passenger van, pick up seafarers at their ship, take them to the Seafarers' Centre and/or shopping and sometimes to Fort William Historical Park or Kakabeka Falls and return them to their ship.
+Drive a 10 passenger van, pick up seafarers at their ship, take them to shopping and/or the Seafarers' Centre and sometimes to Fort William Historical Park or Kakabeka Falls and return them to their ship.

 Ship Visitor Visit ships in the afternoon: dropping off a bag with magazines and tourist information and making appointments for pick-ups with the Mission’s van.
 The Ship Visitor may agree to seafarers’ requests for assistance if he or she can help.

-Other volunteers help with office work, maintenance, fund-raising or being a Director or a Person-in-charge.
+Other volunteers help with office work, maintenance, fund-raising or being a Director.

 Skills, Knowledge and Attitudes

-Volunteers, who have experience as a Watch Keeper and as a Driver and are able bodied, can become a Ship Visitor.
+Volunteers, who have experience as a Driver/Watch Keeper, are able bodied and can drive the van, may become a Ship Visitor.

 Relationships